netdata/learn/docs/agent/getting-started.md

 You can tweak this custom _database engine_ to store a much larger dataset than your system's available RAM, particularly if you allow Netdata to use slightly more RAM and disk space than the default configuration.

-Read our guide on [changing how long Netdata stores metrics](/guides/longer-metrics-storage) to learn more and use our [database engine calculator](/docs/agent/database/calculator) to figure out the exact settings you'll need to store historical metrics right in the Agent's database.
+Read our guide on [changing how long Netdata stores metrics](/docs/store/change-metrics-storage) to learn more and use our the embedded database engine to figure out the exact settings you'll need to store historical metrics right in the Agent's database.

 **What's next?**: